elioudakis/HRY411_Performance_Analysis/README.md

 are calculated and printed on the command prompt.

-The tests have been done on Sunday 19 December 2021, using the vesion 1.5 of the interface.
+The tests have been performed on Sunday 19 December 2021, using the vesion 1.5 of the interface.
 The output log files (easy_out.log, medium_out.log, hard_out.log and ultra_out.log) are placed in the folder OUTPUT folder.
 Additionally, the cmd's output (showing the mean values and standard deviation) is written to the file "cmd_output_19122021.txt".